Understanding and Mastering the KG to Cubic Feet Conversion: A thorough look

 -

 Identify the Material: The first and most critical step is to determine the material you are working with.
 This is because each material has a unique density.
-For example, the density of water is approximately 62.4 lb/cu ft, while the density of steel is much higher.
+Here's one way to look at it: the density of water is approximately 62.4 lb/cu ft, while the density of steel is much higher.
 Knowing the material allows you to look up its density.

 -